 Table 8 shows the results of estimating Equation 8.
-In column (1), we estimate the model assuming that the full information hypothesis is true and restrict $\alpha^N = 0$.
-We observe a statistically significant coefficient on the price with the expected sign, indicating that buyers tend to prefer insurers who offer lower premium rates.
-The coefficient results in an average price elasticity of 0.6, suggesting relatively price inelastic demand.
-In column (2), we assume the coverage neglect hypothesis and restrict α^F to be zero.
-We once again observe a statistically significant α parameter, again consistent with buyers preferring lower headline premiums under coverage neglect.
-The coefficient on α^N suggests a higher price elasticity of 2.3, more than triple the price elasticity given by α^F in column (1).
+In column (1), we estimate the model assuming that the rational underinsurance hypothesis is true and restrict $\alpha^n = 0$.
+We observe a statistically significant coefficient on the coverage-adjusted premium indicating that buyers tend to prefer insurers who offer lower rates.
+In column (2), we assume the coverage neglect hypothesis and restrict α^r to zero.
+We once again observe a statistically significant price parameter, consistent with buyers preferring lower quoted premiums.
+The coefficient on α^n suggests a price elasticity of 2.3, more than triple the price elasticity of 0.7 given by α^r in column (1).

-Comparing the results between columns (1) and (2) of Table 8 already suggest that buyers are more sensitive to their coverage neglect premium than their full information premium.
-In column (3), we run a horse race model between the full information and coverage neglect hypotheses and show the results of estimating an unrestricted Equation 8.
-These results imply that buyers are more likely to choose an insurer when the headline premium is low, consistent with coverage neglect.
-Further, inconsistent with the full information hypothesis, buyers are somewhat less likely to choose an insurer whose cost per dollar of coverage is low.
+Comparing the results between columns (1) and (2) of Table 8 already suggests that buyers are more sensitive to quoted premiums than to coverage-adjusted premiums.
+In column (3), we run a horse race model between the rational underinsurance and coverage neglect hypotheses and show the results of estimating an unrestricted Equation 8.
+These results imply that buyers are more likely to choose an insurer when its quoted premium is low, consistent with coverage neglect.
+Further, inconsistent with the rational underinsurance hypothesis, the price coefficient on the coverage-adjusted premium is attenuated, negative, and only marginally statistically significant.

-The results in column (3) demonstrate choice inconsistencies under the full information hypothesis.
-If the observed R_i^ in the data represented each buyer's revealed preference coverage choice, then buyers should prefer the insurer that offers that level of coverage at the lowest premium rate, ceteris paribus.
+The results in column (3) demonstrate choice inconsistencies under the rational underinsurance hypothesis.
+If the observed R_i^ in the data represented each buyer's revealed preference coverage choice, then buyers should prefer the insurer that offers that level of coverage at the lowest rate, ceteris paribus.
 Instead, the estimates suggest that buyers are "leaving money on the table" by choosing insurers that appear to be offering a lower premium but are in reality just offering less coverage.
-In contrast, the fact that variation in the headline premium predicts insurer choice suggests that an insurer's predicted coverage $\widehat{R{ij}}$ determines the relative price that is salient to buyers.

-We test for heterogeneity in the sensitivity to premiums in Table 9.
-In column (1), we allow the coefficients on the premium rate and the headline premium to vary by whether the household is above the median income in the estimation sample.
-Higher income consumers may be more sophisticated and less price sensitive, and thus respond less to headline premiums (total dollar premiums) and more to premium rates (premiums per dollar of coverage).
-In column (2), we consider heterogeneity across consumers with and without mortgages under the hypothesis that policyholders with mortgages may be more liquidity constrained and thus respond more to headline premiums rather than to premium rates.
-Neither test reveals meaningful heterogeneity, suggesting that coverage neglect is widespread.
+We test for heterogeneity in the relative sensitivity to quoted versus coverage-adjusted premiums in Table 9.
+In column (1), we allow the coefficients on the premiums to vary by whether the household is above the median income in the estimation sample.
+Higher-income consumers may be more sophisticated and less price sensitive, and thus respond less to quoted premiums and more to coverage-adjusted premiums.
+In column (2), we consider heterogeneity across consumers with and without mortgages under the hypothesis that lenders may monitor coverage limits and enforce replacement cost policies, leading to a higher loading on the coverage-adjusted premium.
+Neither test reveals meaningful heterogeneity, suggesting that coverage neglect is widespread across the income distribution and irrespective of mortgage status.